MaastrichtU-CDS/vertibayes/README.md

 - n'th rows: attribute value for the n'th individual

 #### Handling decimals

 This implementation works with BigInteger, and thus expects integers as its input.
 If you want to calculate the scalar product protocol of vectors containing decimal-values the following approach can be used:

 1) Pick a precision, e.g. 5 decimals.
 2) Create your precisionMultiplier by calculating 10^precision, in our example this would be 10^5.
 3) Multiply all your data by your precisionMultiplier & then round these numbers to the nearest integer
 4) Perform the n-party-scalar-product protocol as normal on these large integers
 5) Divide the result by precisionMultiplier^n, where n is the number of parties involved in the protocol that contain decimal values.
 This will result in the final result that is accurate up to the selected amount of decimals.

 #### Handling a Hybird split

-To handle a Hybrid split in your data include an attributecolumn in all relevant datasets named "locallyPresent" with "bool" as it's type.
+To handle a Hybrid split in your data include an attributecolumn in all relevant datasets named "locallyPresent" with " bool" as it's type.
 Locally available data should have the value "TRUE".
 Missing records are then inserted as a row that has the value "FALSE" for this attribute.
 This should be handled in a preprocessing step.

 Important to note; datasets still need to have the same ordering for their records.
 It is assumed that recordlinkage is handled in a preprocessing step as well.

 This functionality is only available in the java implementation.